expo/expo/docs/pages/accounts/working-together.md

 title: Working Together
 ---

-You can add other Expo users or members to your Personal Account.
-Members have access to all of the projects belonging to the account.
-The type of access depends on the given role.
+You can grant other users access to the projects belonging to your Personal Account with Expo Teams.
+The type of access depends on the granted role.
+You can sign up for Teams on any of your accounts at [https://expo.io/dashboard/ACCOUNT/settings/services](https://expo.io/dashboard/ACCOUNT/settings/services).

 ## Adding Members